Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: INTRODUCTION

-The aforementioned methods all rely on various forms of numerical gradient approximations, such as Gaussian policy search~\cite{song2022policy}, model-free reinforcement learning sampling~\cite{romero2024actor}, or finite differences~\cite{wang2023learning}.
+The aforementioned methods all rely on various forms of numerical gradient approximations, such as Gaussian policy search~\cite{song2022policy}, model-free reinforcement learning sampling~\cite{romero2025actor}, or finite differences~\cite{wang2023learning}.
 In contrast, we propose a fully differentiable NN–MPC hybrid framework that leverages analytical gradients for efficient learning.
 Specifically, we formulate the narrow gate traversal task as a reference-pose tracking problem using MPC, where the reference pose is designed to guide the quadrotor through the gate.
-An NN predicts both the reference poses and the corresponding MPC cost-term weights in real time, enabling fast online adaptation.
+The NN predicts both the reference poses and the corresponding MPC cost-term weights in real time, enabling fast online adaptation.
 Fig.~\ref{fig: title_fig} shows the NN-predicted poses and the corresponding MPC-predicted trajectories at $t=0.72\text{s},\ 0.84\text{s},\ 0.96\text{s}$ from a real flight experiment.
 The corresponding traversal trajectory is captured in Fig.~\ref{fig: real flight photos} D.

-To enable efficient and stable training, we introduce a novel formulation of the attitude error in the MPC cost that employs an unconstrained 3$\times$3 matrix as the attitude reference, which we show is equivalent to using an $SO(3)$ reference in terms of the optimal solutions.
-This simplification allows us to derive analytical gradients that differentiate through MPC.
+To enable efficient and stable training, we introduce a formulation of the attitude error in the MPC cost that employs an unconstrained 3$\times$3 matrix as the attitude reference.
 In contrast, the three-dimensional Rodrigues parameter rotation representation adopted by Wang et al.\cite{wang2023learning} inherently induces discontinuous gradients\cite{geist2024learning}, which can severely degrade learning performance.
-Furthermore, we formulate the gate collision detection as a differentiable conic optimization problem.
-By analytically differentiating through both the MPC and the conic optimization, we significantly improve sample efficiency.
+Furthermore, we formulate the gate collision detection as a differentiable conic optimization problem, which is also generalizable to different scenarios.
+By analytically differentiating through both the MPC and the conic optimization, the training efficiency is improved.
 We term the resulting gradient for updating the neural networks, derived from these differentiable optimizations, the \textit{analytical optimal policy gradient}.
 Fig.~\ref{fig: overview_pipeline} illustrates the block diagram of our proposed NN–MPC framework and its learning pipeline.